agility/agility-docs/guides/Scripts and Styles in your Rich Text Areas.md

 2. Use the `onBeforeSave` JavaScript hook within your Content/Module definitions input form script to validate your content before it is allowed to be saved.
 3. Consider creating your own custom *Rich Text Area* field using *Custom Field Types* that does not allow editors to use `<script>` or `<style>` tags.

-**Tips:**
-- Avoid development bottlnecks by involving more people in your dev ops
-- Setup your website code in a way that empowers frontend developers to be able to contribute
-- Ensure you have a *gated check-in* setup in your source control so that code is reviewed before it is accepted
-- Implement QA workflows so code is tested before put into production
-- Deploy early and often